oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

    to a degree that is hard to match in automated models.
 In previous works, previously unknown flaws in OAuth, OpenID Connect, and FAPI were discovered using the WIM.
-In the analysis of a cross-device SIOP V2 flow in [@Bauer20022], the request replay attack already described in Section 13.3 of [@OpenID.SIOPV2] was confirmed in the model.
+In the analysis of a cross-device SIOP V2 flow in [@Bauer2022], the request replay attack already described in Section 13.3 of [@OpenID.SIOPV2] was confirmed in the model.
 A mitigation was implemented based on a so-called Cross-Device Stub, essentially a component that serves to link the two devices before the protocol flow starts.
+This essentially creates a trusted device relationship as described in (#trusted_devices).
 The mitigation was shown to be effective in the model.
-(...)
+ * In "Security analysis of the Grant Negotiation and Authorization Protocol" [@Helmschmidt2022], an analysis of a draft of the Grant Negotiation and Authorization Protocol (GNAP) [@I-D.ietf-gnap-core-protocol] was performed using the Web Infrastructure Model.
+The same attack as in [@Bauer2022] was found to apply to GNAP as well.
+In this case, a model of a "careful user" (see (#user_education)) was used to show that the attack can be prevented (at least in theory) by the user.
+ * In "The Good, the Bad and the (Not So) Ugly of Out-of-Band Authentication with EID Cards and Push Notifications: Design, Formal and Risk Analysis" [@Pernpruner2020], Pernpruner et al. formally analysed a protocol relying on push notifications delivered to an out-of-band device to approve the authentication attempt on the primary device, as in the Backchannel-Transferred Session Pattern.
+The analysis was performed using the specification language ASLan++ and the model checker SATMC.
+(TODO: Add references to mitigations once included in the draft.)
+ * In "An Automated Multi-Layered Methodology to Assist the Secure and Risk-Aware Design of Multi-Factor Authentication Protocols" [@Pernpruner2023], a protocol relying on a QR code to be read by a secondary device to approve the authentication attempt on the primary device was formally analyzed (User-Transferred Session Data Pattern, (#utsdp)).
+(TODO:
+   Add references to mitigations once included in the draft.)

 # Conclusion